ankowals/saf/README.md

-	to execute sanity chcecks (smoke tests) and make sure that SUT configuration is correct (like all urls are reachable, ports open, interfaces are up & apps are running, login is possible for each user etc.) to gether symptoms like traces/logs/tickets/events from multiple components of a system under test to execute test system bringup and feed it with configruation data before test starts to setup test environment using configuration management system before test suite execution to restore the system to the state before test started to move configuration data between test systems to describe system behavior via tests implementation (using Gherkin) - use tests as a living documentation to use automated equipment for any not strictly test related activities like for example automate mobile phones to detect changes in the offer from a telco operator:)
+	to execute sanity chcecks (smoke tests) and make sure that SUT configuration is correct (like all urls are reachable, ports open, interfaces are up & apps are running, login is possible for each user etc.) to gether symptoms like traces/logs/tickets/events from multiple components of a system under test to execute test system bringup and feed it with configruation data before test starts to setup test environment (infrastructure/configuration management) before test suite execution to restore the system to the state before test started to move configuration data between test systems to describe system behavior via tests implementation (using Gherkin) - use tests as a living documentation to use automated equipment for any not strictly test related activities like for example automate mobile phones to detect changes in the offer from a telco operator:)

-	load genration/performance checks are out of scope parallel test execution is out of scope for now
+	load generation/performance checks are out of scope parallel test execution is out of scope for now

-	For parallel test execution one can use capabilities of framework or use multiple VMs to deploy multiple SUTs, framework instances, scheduler instances etc... in that case it has to be ensured that tests are seperated from each other
+	For parallel test execution one can use capabilities of framework or better use multiple VMs to deploy multiple SUTs, framework instances, scheduler instances etc... in that case it has to be ensured that tests are seperated from each other
 		- subsequent test does not depend on the result of previous test
 		- tests are using separate test data/config data (do not operate on the same config data at the same time to avoid concurent modifciation)

 ----------------------------------

 Installation instructions